yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **How To Bind The Function?**
-> - Class component : Bind in constructor
+> - Class component: Bind in constructor

 ```
 class MyComponent extends React.Component {